favonia/cloudflare-ddns/docs/designs/guides/readme-writing.markdown

 ## Fixed README Markers

-Use this fixed marker set only when it sharpens a reader's decision, expectation, or reading order.
+Use this fixed marker set only when it sharpens a reader's decision, expectation, or reading order; do not add markers mechanically.
 Keep each marker stable in meaning across the README.
 This README uses the fixed marker set below.

 | Marker                            | Stable meaning                                  | Use when                                                                                                                                                                                  | Do not use when                                                                                                                                        |